LeGmask/portfolio/src/content/projects/GithubOAuthBridge.en.md

 ![image:GithubOAuthBridge](https://i.imgur.com/bEi7ZO3.png)

-Transform none understandable OAuth request into a prefect GitHub OAuth request.
+Turns an incomprehensible OAuth request into a perfect GitHub OAuth request.

-This webapp permit to bridge to the GitHub Oauth.
-The fact is GitHub Oauth wasn’t working with Alexa Skill Oauth, so this bridge permit to transform the Alexa Oauth request to a request that GitHub Oauth will understand.
+This API allows to bridge the gap between the Github OAuth and a non-compatible OAuth.
+I made this project, because the Alexa OAuth was not functional with the Github one.
+So it allows to transform this request into an understandable request for the GitHub OAuth.

-This is more of a PoC *(Proof of Concept)* than a real production ready project.
-But it works well for my use case :smile:!
+This project, even if it is still a PoC *(Proof of Concept)*, works pretty well for the use I have :smile:!

 [source code](https://github.com/LeGmask/Github-Oauth-bridge)